fluid-project/jira-to-11ty/src/issues/SJRK-204.md

   "comments": []
 }
 ---
 Add a hover state over story links on the Browse page.
-Design to be provided by @@Sepideh Shahi and @@Caren Watkins
+Design to be provided by Sepideh Shahi and Caren Watkins